ResearchHub/web/.context/api-integration.md

 ## Other
 - Utility functions are located in `utils` directory

 ## Main Feed
 - `components/Feed3.tsx` is the main feed component
 - Feed item types are currently loaded from `store/feedStore.ts`
 - actions are: publish, repost, post, contribute
 - types are: grant, paper, review, comment, contribution

+## Directives
+- Use next/Link component whenever rendering a component that redirects to another page
+- Use Button component whenever rendering a button

 ## Technologies used in the project (next.js)
 - TypeScript